 by Giana, CG Student & Schoolyard Habitat Crew Member

 On Wednesday October 16th, Mark and Andy from Broken Arrow Nursery in Hamden, CT, volunteered their time to help the School Yard Habitat Crew at Common Ground High School learn to dig up trees.
-They taught us many steps for safely digging around a tree, cutting its roots, making a root ball, and how to properly tie burlap around the root ball so we are able to store the trees over winter.
+They, along with the arborists from The Local Tree Experts, taught us many steps for safely digging around a tree, cutting its roots, making a root ball, and how to properly tie burlap around the root ball so we are able to store the trees over winter.
 You’ll see our team digging up trees for the next few weeks, like in the pictures below.

 We’re digging up the trees to protect them from construction.
 Without our crew these trees would have been lost.
 We identified trees that have been planted on the campus for a variety of reasons.
 For example, some provide food for wildlife, like the crab apples that we’re digging up.
 Others, like the plum trees we’re digging up, were planted by students.
 We built a nursery at the base of the CG trail, so when spring comes we are able to replant them.